11 Bad Parenting Traits You Have—Without Even Knowing It

 Bad parenting trait #3: You don’t manage your own frustrations

 Parenting is fraught with frustrations on a daily basis, and recognizing these trigger points can be the first step in making life easier.
 Dr. Bernstein believes that parents can recognize how their own frustrations impact their child’s behavior.
 “When you learn to identify and manage your own parenting frustrations, you’ll be amazed at how your child’s challenging behaviors can quickly improve,” he says.
 This might mean that you schedule extra time into your morning routine to prepare for a lengthy breakfast, or the five extra minutes your child needs to put her shoes on just right.
 Instead of berating your child for your own lack of planning, find ways to reduce the frustration before it begins.
-Check out to see if you’ve ever heard one of these 52 worst parenting tips ever.

 Bad parenting trait #4: You put down their playmates